qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 br i1 %1, label %zero_rand_sequence, label %one_rand_sequence
 ```

-Moreover, by combining mid-circuit measurements with instructions on classical
+By combining mid-circuit measurements with instructions on classical
 data types, you can conditionally apply gates based on logic using multiple
 mid-circuit measurements and boolean computations: